-Every year, millions of people across the world gather with family and friends to celebrate the Lunar New Year.
+Every year, millions of people across the world gather with family and friends to celebrate the Lunar New Year (sometimes known as Chinese New Year).
 In Chinese tradition, each year is designated one of twelve animals – this is known in the west as the Chinese zodiac.

 There are various legends that explain how this ancient tradition came about.
 Perhaps the most famous is the 'Great Race', where the mythical Jade Emperor decided to name the years after the animals in the order they came to him.
 In order to do so, they had to cross a river.
 The rat hitched a ride on the ox, and thus became the first animal of the cycle.

 Another story tells how the Buddha asked for visitors when before his departure from earth, but only twelve animals came.
 As a reward, the Buddha named the years after each animal as they came before him.